-CyberKnife® Radiosurgery at Winthrop-University Hospital
+CyberKnife® Radiosurgery at NYU Winthrop Hospital

 Using groundbreaking cruise-missile guidance technology, CyberKnife® offers new hope for patients with otherwise untreatable or inaccessible tumors.

 CyberKnife® radiosurgery is a ground-breaking, non-invasive treatment for otherwise untreatable or inaccessible central nervous system tumors – both benign and malignant.
-Offered at Winthrop (the first such hospital-based facility in the NY Metropolitan area), the CyberKnife® program is spearheaded by both the Divisions of Neurosurgery and Radiation Oncology.
+Offered at NYU Winthrop (the first such hospital-based facility in the NY Metropolitan area), the CyberKnife® program is spearheaded by both the Divisions of Neurosurgery and Radiation Oncology.

 Using equipment that employs cruise-missile guidance technology to target and track tumors and lesions anywhere in the body with computerized image-guided precision, CyberKnife® provides views by x-ray cameras configured with powerful computer software to continuously update the target’s position during treatment.
 These cameras feed images to a computer-controlled robotic arm carrying an advanced linear accelerator (radiation source) that delivers hundreds of radiation beams to the designated site.